core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 When translating an HTTP message into a CoAP message, the CoAP Multicast-Timeout Option is set with the content of the HTTP Multicast-Timeout header field, or is left empty in case the header field is empty.

-## The HTTP Reply-To Header Field ## {#sec-reply-to-header}
+## The HTTP Reply-From Header Field ## {#sec-reply-from-header}

-The HTTP Reply-To header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Reply-To Option defined in {{sec-reply-to-option}}.
+The HTTP Reply-From header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Reply-From Option defined in {{sec-reply-from-option}}.

-Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} and including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP Reply-To header field value is as follows.
+Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} and including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP Reply-From header field value is as follows.

-reply-to-char = ALPHA / DIGIT / "-" / "_"
+reply-from-char = ALPHA / DIGIT / "-" / "_"

-Reply-To = 2*reply-to-char
+Reply-From = 2*reply-from-char

-When translating a CoAP message into an HTTP message, the HTTP Reply-To header field is set to the value of the CoAP Reply-To Option in base64url (see {{Section 5 of RFC4648}}) encoding without padding.
+When translating a CoAP message into an HTTP message, the HTTP Reply-From header field is set to the value of the CoAP Reply-From Option in base64url (see {{Section 5 of RFC4648}}) encoding without padding.
 Implementation notes for this encoding are given in {{Section C of RFC7515}}.

-When translating an HTTP message into a CoAP message, the CoAP Reply-To Option is set to the value of the HTTP Reply-To header field decoded from base64url (see {{Section 5 of RFC4648}}) without padding.
+When translating an HTTP message into a CoAP message, the CoAP Reply-From Option is set to the value of the HTTP Reply-From header field decoded from base64url (see {{Section 5 of RFC4648}}) without padding.
 Implementation notes for this encoding are given in {{Section C of RFC7515}}.

 ## The HTTP Group-ETag Header Field ## {#sec-group-etag-header}